 If you ride a mountain bike, you've probably already heard of Duluth.
 From the lift-accessed downhill trails at Spirit Mountain, to the flowing lines at Lester, to the awe-inspiring 100 mile Duluth Traverse that dives and climbs across town to unify the city's trail heads into one massive system, Duluth has world-class mountain bike trails for every style of rider.

-And the IMBA aren't the only ones who think Duluth is a world-class biking destination, either.
-In 2013, Outside Magazine ranked the city as the second best outdoor adventure hub in the world; then in 2014 their readers ranked Duluth as the Best Town in America, beating out dozens of other power-house outdoor destinations like Provo, Ashville, and Anchorage.
+And the IMBA isn't the only one that thinks Duluth is a world-class biking destination, either.
+In 2013, Outside Magazine ranked the city as the second best outdoor adventure hub in the world; then in 2014 their readers ranked Duluth as the Best Town in America, beating out dozens of other powerhouse outdoor destinations like Provo, Ashville and Anchorage.

 Cuyuna Lakes Mountain Bike Trails is the first Minnesota State Park purpose-built for mountain biking, so it's kind of a big deal.
 The park sits firmly in the Iron Range of Central Minnesota, about 20 miles northeast of Brainerd.

 Cuyuna offers 25 miles of mountain bike trails, open year round, with special trail grooming done for winter riders.
 The trails are suitable for every skill level, from first-timers to old-timers.
 Plus they host all sorts of rad annual events like the Surly Red Dirt Fest, the 45NRTH Whiteout, and the Teravail Oremageddon.